wearefair/interview/ios/README.md

 You should be able to source rental data from the amadeus API: https://sandbox.amadeus.com/

-Using the API_KEY - BH0YcvY52j0ee98eMLf9YMoHUjzzqZTi
+Using the key provided in the project email

 # Testing
 There should be at least some high level test coverage of the basic functionalities of the app which demonstrate your ability to test your code